Skip to main content

 }

-Sanitised reconstruction The Figma library used the same three-layer contract as code.
+The same three-layer contract as code

 This is a recreated variables panel, not a client screenshot.
 The names are representative of the architecture, with product-specific values removed.